 The underlying data presented in Table 8 above are available on request from the UK EITI Secretariat.

 Almost all UK oil and gas production comes from fields located offshore.
-The North Sea Transition Authority (NSTA) publishes maps showing the location of oil and gas fields in GB and on the UK Continental Shelf (UKCS) and on the UK Continental Shelf (UKCS) are published online by the North Sea Transition Authority (NSTA).
+The North Sea Transition Authority (NSTA) publishes maps showing the location of oil and gas fields in GB and on the UK Continental Shelf (UKCS) and on the UK Continental Shelf (UKCS).
 These maps also show which areas are under licence offshore and onshore in Great Britain.
 The Northern Ireland Department for the Economy (DfE) publishes a map showing which areas are under licence in Northern Ireland, but there is as yet no production there.

 Marine Scotland curates data about onshore hydrocarbon production in Scotland also has interactive maps with data taken from the Coal Authority and other sources.